WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Giulia-Tomba/weekly-update.md

 * [15 January 2024](#date-15-january-2024)
 * [11 December 2023](#date-11-december-2023)

 ### Date: 25 March 2024

 #### Who did you help this week?
+*

+#### Who helped you this week?
+* VH offered to help disseminate the survey within the Turing-Roche channel (5-minute slot during the next Knowledge Share event + Slack)

+#### What did you achieve?
+* met Rachel and Gayle from MRC ADMISSION
+* managed to finally arrange a meeting with Christine from MLTC CNC later today
+* attended a workshop on participatory research organised by STANDING Together

+#### What did you struggle with?
+* the negative answers to the Informed Consent statements came a bit as a surprise

+#### Where do you need help from Bastian?
+* further dissemination of the survey: Voice?
+CoMPutE? list from Sophia
+* form for the DPUK Academy

+#### What would you like to work on next week?
+* amend survey if ok with ethics
+* plan analysis
+* continue with literature review

+### Date: 25 March 2024

+#### Who did you help this week?